 Upon the request of the Environment Representative, the details of complaints on the N2NS project will be provided in a report format within the agreed time frame.
-The Environment Representative will also have access to Inland Rail's CM system to see all complaints related to N2NS.
+The Environment Representative will have access to Inland Rail's CM system to see all complaints related to N2NS.

-The Complaints Register provided to the Secretary and Environmental Representative will include the number of complaints received; the number of people affected in relation to complaint; the nature of each complaint; and if a resolution was reached and how it was reached.
+The Complaints Register provided to the Secretary and Environmental Representative will include the number of complaints received; the number of people affected in relation to complaint; the nature of each complaint; timeframe in which the complaint was resolved and if a resolution was reached and how it was reached.